Slovenia in the Eurovision Song Contest 2010: Semi-final

 Ansambel Žlindra and Kalamari took in technical rehearsals on 19 and 22 May, followed by dress rehearsals on 26 and 27 May.
 This included the jury show on 26 May where the professional juries of each country watched and voted on the competing entries.

-The Slovenian performance featured the members of Ansambel Žlindra performing in casual clothes, jeans and t-shirts and the members of Kalamari performing in black, white and red traditional folk dresses.
-The performance also featured interactions between the two lead vocalists of both bands who both hid behind the other members at the beginning and jumping out as the music began.
-The stage backdrop was dark and the lights varied from white to shades of red as the song progressed.
+The Slovenian performance featured the members of Ansambel Žlindra performing in black, white and red traditional folk costumes and the members of Kalamari performing in casual clothes, jeans and t-shirts.
+The performance also featured interactions between the two lead vocalists of Ansambel Žlindra and Kalamari who both hid behind the other members at the beginning and jumping out as the music began.
+The stage backdrop was dark and the lights varied from white to red as the song progressed.

 At the end of the show, Slovenia was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Slovenia placed sixteenth in the semi-final, receiving a total of 6 points.